RaymondBertram/time-system/README.md

 `npm install --legacy-peer-deps`

 Installing all neccessary node_modules that are required for running the app on local enviroment.

-## Explanation node_modules
-`node_modules` are packages built to reuse already developed components such as [dayjs](https://day.js.org).
-It is used to avoid having to develop everything yourself and to minimise the workload.

 ***Owner [Raymond Bertram](https://github.com/RaymondBertram)***